datacamp/courses-drivendata-water-pumps/chapter1.md

 --- type:NormalExercise xp:100 skills:1,3 key:5ac7cf5cee32ae6b323cfb298ebfae05fc4e7bf4
 ## Data Mining the Water Table

-Can you predict which water pumps are faulty?

 Using data from Taarifa and the Tanzanian Ministry of Water, can you predict which pumps are functional, which need some repairs, and which don't work at all?
 This is an intermediate-level practice competition.
 Predict one of these three classes based on a number of variables about what kind of pump is operating, when it was installed, and how it is managed.
 A smart understanding of which waterpoints will fail can improve maintenance operations and ensure that clean, potable water is available to communities across Tanzania.

 Let's start with loading in the training and testing set into your R environment.
 You will use the training set to build your model, and the test set to validate it.
 The URLs for the 3 `csv` files are already available as variables in the sample code.
 You can load this data with the `read.csv()` function: simply pass the defined URL variables.
 We will inspect these new variables in the following exercises.

 *** =instructions
 - Load the [training set values](http://s3.amazonaws.com/drivendata/data/7/public/4910797b-ee55-40a7-8668-10efd5c1b960.csv), [training set labels](http://s3.amazonaws.com/drivendata/data/7/public/0bf8bc6e-30d0-4c50-956a-603fc693d966.csv), and [test set values](http://s3.amazonaws.com/drivendata/data/7/public/702ddfc5-68cd-4d1d-a0de-f5f566f76d91.csv) and assign these to three variables: `train_values`, `train_labels` and `test_values`.